nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Tips on Using Notor
+##<a name = "tips-on-using-notor"></a> Tips on Using Notor
 ### Keeping Track of Successfully Executed Command History
 Notor keeps tracks of successfully executed commands in the current instance,  allowing you to navigate through with Up arrow key starting from the most recent command.
 Users can also use the Down arrow key to navigate back to the more recent command when they are navigating with Up arrow key.

 ### Keyboard Shortcuts
-Notor has keyboard shortcuts to give you added convenience and allow you to control notor using your keyboard alone.
+Notor has keyboard shortcuts to give you added convenience and allow you to control Notor using your keyboard alone.
 Here are the shortcuts we have available.

 **In Pop-Up Windows**
 Navigate the buttons using the arrow keys.
 On Windows and Linux, select the button by pressing enter; on MacOS, press space.